 Last year I took a bucket list trip that I had been wishing for to Page, Arizona, courtesy of Aramark.
 We fit in so much exploring during our short time there.
 One of my favorite parts was going on an Antelope Canyon Tour.
 I had never gone on a slot canyon tour before, and it was even more incredible than I imagined it would be.
 After the tour was over I realized that there were things I wish I had known first.
-I want to share my experience with you on the Antelope Canyon Tour and what you need to know so you can better prepared to and truly enjoy the tour.
+I want to share my experience and what you need to know so you can better prepared to truly enjoy the tour.

 Antelope Canyon Tour

 When our group first arrived at the convenience type of store to get our tour tickets, I had no idea what to expect.
 Next we hopped into a 4×4 teal blue truck which transported us in an exciting way to the opening of Antelope Canyon.

 Once our tour guide gathered us all together and gave some important instructions, we were finally ready to see this incredible natural wonder.

 The entire tour took about an hour and it was absolutely amazing.